The Phonograph and Its Future

 The Ozen device was battery powered record player and was put inside an assortment of dolls and toys with its various phrases heard when a button was pressed.

-In 1985 Teddy Ruxpin was first introduced as a talking and animated toy using a cassette tape system.
+In 1985 Teddy Ruxpin was introduced as a talking and animated toy using a cassette tape system.
 Digital recordings on chips would soon be used in toys becoming the 'voice' of talking toys.

 Below are two examples of the Golden Age: the 1960 Chatty Cathy and the 1983 Chatty Patty, 'the final year Mattel added anything to the Chatty line."